Vyral/base-template/_posts/2019-12-16-a-holiday-message-for-you.md

 {% include youtube.html %}

-*As we head into the holiday season, we just wanted to express our gratitude for all the support you’ve shown our team.
-Here’s our full holiday message.*
+<p style="text-align: center;"><em>As we head into the holiday season, we just wanted to express our gratitude for all the support you’ve shown our team.
+Here’s our full holiday message.</em></p>

 We wanted to take a minute to wish everyone a very Merry Christmas, happy holidays, and a happy new year.
 We hope you have had a great 2019 and are looking forward to 2020 as well.